 Activism, feminism, criticism

 Holten has translated Chris Kraus’ collection of essays Where Art Belongs (2021), Silvia Federici’s Caliban and the Witch (2023) and Melissa Broder’s novels The Pisces (2022) and Milk Fed (2023) into Danish.
+Her debut book, DEFICIT - How feminist economics can change our world came out in 2024, and has been bought for publication in 10 countries.

 In 2011, she received her Bachelor’s degree in Comparative Literature, and in 2017 her Master’s in Modern Culture, both from The University of Copenhagen, with exchanges at Barnard and Uppsala Universities.
 She lives in Copenhagen.